xpack/xcdl-cli-ts/website/docs/developer/srs/index.md

 implementation language, policies for database integrity, resource limits, operating environment(s) etc.?</small>

-The **xcdl** CLI tool should run on the latest 3 Node.js LTS releases (like 18, 20, 22).
+The **xcdl** CLI tool should run on the latest 2-3 Node.js LTS releases (like 20, 22, 24).

 The VS Code extension should run on relatively recent releases.

-The xCDL metadata should be stored as JSON in standard text files, editable with common text editors.
+The xCDL metadata should be stored as JSON in standard text files, editable with common text editors, preferbly using the new JSON with comments formats.

 ### Software system attributes